luhsra/RT.js/README.md

 Note that every method that should be transformed needs to be prefixed by the `@rtjs`-decorator.
 Functions can also be made schedulable and preemtible by simply prefixing them with the same `@rtjs`-decorator (or inside a comment for pure JavaScript `// @rtjs`).

-To transpile the code use the `rtjs-transpiler.js` tool in `build/bin`, e.g.:
+To transpile the code use the `rtjs-transpiler.js` tool in `build/transpiler`, e.g.:

 ```
-rtjs-transpiler "src/*.js"
+build/transpiler/rtjs-transpiler "MyTask.js"
+cat build/MyTask.js
 ```

 > NOTE: Currently the output directory is always `build`